qlik-oss/core-website/docs/docs/services/qix-engine/doc-synchronization.md

 To show how two Qlik Associative Engine instances are sharing the same document using the file polling feature, we have implemented a basic example in `Kubernetes` using `Persisted Volumes`.
-You can find the example [here](https://github.com/qlik-oss/core-document-synchronization).
+You can find the example in the repository [core-document-synchronization](https://github.com/qlik-oss/core-document-synchronization).